No Soy El Sol Que Quema by Andrés Garzon

 Just as the sun can bring warmth, religion and a relationship to God or a higher power can bring peace and comfort.
 Although just as easily, the sun burns, and religion as an institution has brought pain and toxicity to many.
 Its force over peoples’ lives has been used as a tool of oppression to gain power (I mean, colonization).
 No Soy El Sol Que Quema explores finding a relationship with God after leaving organized religion.
 Personally, tarot has become a spiritual tool that I turn to, engaging with it as a daily ritual.

 Andrés explains to me how his mother was the family breadwinner before arriving in Canada, while his father kept track of the family finances, and how his parents always made sure food was on the table for him and his siblings.
 El Que Sabe Lo Que Tiene, Sabe Lo Que Debe (Knowing what you owe, is knowing what you have) consists of bright yellow porcelain coins placed on a plinth, resembling the pentacles of the tarot deck.
 With permission, I pick them up and they are smooth to the touch, like a rock smoothed from the waves of the ocean.
 Scattered in between these pentacles are seashells and snail shells, some from nature and some from garage sales.
 I recognize the golden ratio spiral in a few.
-Andrés explained that the yellow pentacles are modelled after a pendant given to him by his mother, with the same indent that he would often run his fingers over.
-The pentacles reference the sacrifice his parents have given him and his siblings through their hard work and determination.
+Andrés explained that the yellow pentacles are modelled after a pendant given to him by his mother, with the same indent he would often run his fingers over.
+The pentacles reference the sacrifice his parents gave him and his siblings through their hard work and determination.

 After engaging with Andrés’ exhibition No Soy El Sol Que Quema, I think of how queerness itself is sacred.
 Although it can be painted out as a sin by religion, it’s what has brought me peace and community when I needed it the most.
 No Soy El Sol Que Quema is a love letter to Andrés’ family and chronicles a journey of self-discovery, with both queerness and spirituality, but on one’s own terms.
 Andrés’ paintings and drawings are a stark reminder that healing is possible when love is chosen over fear.